-Eagle Mountain City, as part of Utah County, is at the High Level of Transmission on the state’s COVID-19 index.
+Eagle Mountain City is following guidelines for the high transmission level of COVID-19 on the state index.
 City offices are open to the public regular hours (7:30 a.m. to 5:30 p.m.
-Monday-Friday).
-The Senior Center will host a limited number of activities as announced until further notice.
-Masks are required while visiting city buildings.
-If you do not have one, we can provide one for you.
-Social distancing measures are in place.
-We encourage business to continue to be conducted online or by phone as much as possible.
-Department Contact List
+Monday-Friday), however, masks are required in city buildings, and social distancing measures are in place.
+If you do not have a mask, one can be provided for you.
+The Senior Center activities are cancelled until further notice.
+We encourage residents and our community partners to continue to conduct business with the City online or by phone as much as possible.
+Department Contact Info

 Mental Health Resources

 If you are struggling with substance abuse and need help from an addiction support group click here.